Welcome to the 6th of our 12 weeks of Artful Summer!

 - Compare this week’s drawing activities to last week’s drawing activities.
 How are they different?
 How are they similar?
 Can you fit both sets together to define a wide space where drawing exists?
 Describe the space of drawing.

-- Name your Medium post: Week 6 – Art Activity – Drawing II
+- Name your blog post: Week 6 – Art Activity – Drawing II

 Our artists this week are Camille and Sarah Elgart.
-Camille is a French singer.
+Camille (Dalmais) is a French singer.
 Sarah Elgart is a Los Angeles choreographer.
 You can look at their entire oeuvres, but try to look specifically from the perspective of a brain, conscious and not, manifest in music and dance.
 Do you see flow?
 Do you see the zone in their work?
 Camille has a number of records out, but especially check out her 2005 album Le Fil.
 That work contains 15 songs, but they are all strung together by a single note, “B”.
-At the beginning of the album we hear a breath taken, and then the vocalization of “B”.
+At the beginning of the album we hear her take a breath, and then vocalize “B”.
 The first song begins and through and between all the songs the note “B” continues.
 At the end of the last song, about another 30 minutes of the single note “B” continues.

 - Describe Sarah Elgart’s work.
 What is her content?
 What is her style?
 What is her meaning?